 The major appeal of an SLR is the fact that the photographer can switch (interchange) between different lenses (from ultra wide-angle to super telephoto) depending on the situation.
 This versatility is unmatched in the photographic world.
 It also means that manufacturers can get repeat business from the SLR buyer, in the form of filling out their personal lens arsenal.
 The more SLR bodies a camera maker sells, the greater the opportunity to sell more lenses (which is where the greatest potential profits lie).
 So, it was the combination of the early success of Minolta and Pentax in the enthusiast market and the desire to sell more lenses and accessories that drove Nikon to diversify its SLR lineup in 1962.
-There was only one problem: the Nikkorex F was a dud (poor quality compared to Nikon's usual standard).
-Nikon had actually subcontracted with another camera manufacturer (Mamiya) to build the Nikkorex cameras (there were also several fixed-lens Nikkorex models).
+There was only one problem: the Nikkorex F was a dud (less-than-stellar quality compared to Nikon's usual standard).
+Nikon had actually subcontracted with another camera manufacturer (Mamiya) to build the Nikkorex cameras (there were also a few fixed-lens Nikkorex models).
 The two companies had very different approaches to design and production techniques, so it seems that Mamiya (who later built some very good 35mm SLRs and some of the best medium format cameras and lenses ever) was not the best choice for a collaboration with Nikon at that time.
 Nevertheless, Nikon was able to learn from the Nikkorex fiasco and applied the lessons to its next attempt at the enthusiast market.

 Learning From Failure

 1964 proved to be pivotal in the development of the next Nikon enthusiast-targeted SLR.
 Minolta and Pentax still maintained their dominance of the overall market with approximately eight and four times, respectively, the SLR sales (and the accompanying lens sales) of Nikon.
 But development of the new Nikkormat FT & FS (Nikomat was the Japanese designation; the FS was a stripped-down FT) amateur models was well under way.
 Putting into practice the lessons learned from the failed Nikkorex F, Nikon's designers and engineers had come up with a camera that retained the vertical-travel shutter of the Nikkorex, but had a much sturdier chassis and simplified design.
 Initially, the FT was meant to have a built-in non-TTL (through the lens) meter, but the introduction of the Topcon RE Super (1963) and Pentax Spotmatic (1964) gave Nikon pause.
 In early 1965, it was decided to redesign the FT for TTL metering.
 This added about 5 months to the development of the camera.
 The Nikkormat was designed and built in-house and more closely resembled the Nikon F, which, although out of the price range of most people, had tremendous cachet because of its reputation as "the photojournalist's camera".
 The Nikkormat lacked the interchangeable finders and motor drive capability of the F, but was just as rugged and now more closely matched Nikon's brand identity.
-And most importantly, it was more affordable and thus, more accessible.
+And most important, it was more affordable and thus, more accessible.

 Evolution of the Mechanical Nikkormats